-In addition to MBTA subway and commuter rail trains, Boston has four Amtrak routes that can take you up and down the coast or west as far as Chicago.
+Amtrak trains that depart from Boston can take you up and down the coast or as far west as Chicago.
 There are multiple options for day or weekend trips, so you don’t have to travel far to have a fun rail adventure.
 To get started, here are the best Amtrak trips from Boston with good arrival and departure times that don’t require train transfers.

 Only 50 minutes away from Boston on the train, Haverhill is an easy day or overnight trip on Amtrak’s Downeaster route.
 Ski Bradford is a top attraction for skiing and snowboarding.
 In warmer months, check out Willow Springs Vineyards and John Greenleaf Whittier’s birthplace.

 There are multiple trains to choose from each day, with departure from the North Station.
 If you need to rent a car, an Enterprise office is in walking distance from the Haverhill Station.
 You can also walk to multiple restaurants and the Passaqua Playground.
 Otherwise, use Lyft or Uber to get around.

 Explore charming towns, history and outdoor activities in Connecticut via Amtrak’s Northeast Regional route.
 Trains depart from South Station and Back Bay Station multiple times each day so a day trip is doable.
 New London (just under one hour), Mystic (1.5 hours, pictured above), New Haven (2.5 hours), Bridgeport (3 hours) and Stamford (3.5 hours) are popular destinations to plan a trip around.
 Highlights include:

 - Ocean Beach Park and Cross Sound Ferry lighthouse cruises in New London